-Medair was the first organisation to deploy Geographic Information System technology to map refugee settlement locations in Lebanon, enabling a more effective and timely coordination of on-the-ground assistance across various aid agencies.
+Medair was the first organisation to deploy Geographic Information System technology to map refugee settlement locations in Lebanon, enabling timely coordination of on-the-ground assistance across various aid agencies.

 Lebanon hosts more than 900,000 registered Syrian refugees and an estimated 1.5 million unregistered refugees, making it the country with the highest per-capita population of refugees in the world.

 More than 75% of these people live below the poverty line.
 Makeshift shelters and randomly scattered informal settlements have always posed a challenge for the humanitarian agencies working to support them with essential aid and services.
 The decentralised and informal nature of the refugee system combined with the general lack of street addresses in Lebanon makes relief coordination and delivery a permanent struggle, with the first major obstacle being the difficulty of collecting reliable and accurate statistical data on the ground.

 Medair is an international humanitarian organisation dedicated to relieving human suffering in some of the world’s most remote regions, like the Beqaa Valley, a wide agricultural plain between Beirut and Damascus.
 Its innovative response to these challenges saw it became the first organisation to deploy Geographic Information System (GIS) technology to map refugee settlement locations.
 The key word to this technology is “geographic”, since the systems are designed to capture, store, manipulate, analyse, manage and present different kinds of data, some of which are spatial.

 Medair applies GIS to refugee settlements in a streamlined way that can be updated in real time.
 The raw data is still collected and recorded without using high tech solutions like drones because human contact remains resolutely at the heart of every interaction.
 “There are human beings behind those numbers” says Reine Hanna, the Medair Project Manager who conceived the mapping project in 2013.